-It’s been pretty well established that an early visit to Kit Tut’s tomb wasn’t good for your health.
-A long list of famous people were presumably laid low by a curse for disturbing the pharaoh’s 3,000-year repose.
+It’s been established that an early visit to Kit Tut’s tomb wasn’t good for your health.
+A long list of famous people was presumably laid low for disturbing the pharaoh’s 3,000-year repose.
 Maybe it’s time to add the name of William Boyce Thompson to the list.
-According to a letter written to an associate, Thompson was among the second party that got to pay a visit.
-Though he died six years later of complications reportedly brought on by fat-reduction surgery.
+According to a letter written to an associate, Thompson was in the second party that visited the tomb.
+He died six years later of complications reportedly brought on by fat-reduction surgery.

-“I remarked to Lord Carnavon on Sunday: ‘The new discoveries make the old ones look like’ but before I could finish, he said: ‘thirty cents.’
+“I remarked to Lord Carnavon on Sunday: ‘The new discoveries make the old ones look like,’ but before I could finish, he said: ‘thirty cents.’
 They are surely wonderful and indicate that the Egyptians of that period had reached a very advanced stage in art.
 I think the Greeks built their art upon a foundation borrowed from the Egyptians.”

-Further evidence of Thompson’s presence at the tomb comes from publishing magnate C.W.
+Further evidence of Thompson’s early visit to the tomb comes from publishing magnate C.W.
 Barron, who shared a train ride with the couple.
 “What might have been a lonely journey became a delightful one when C.W.B. encountered his old friends, Mr. and Mrs. William Boyce Thompson,” according to the book They Told Barron.
 “In the Thompson’s special car he extended his route; the readers will hear these two veterans of the American Stock market discussing Sinclair Oil as they walk under the stars of Damascus.”

 Thompson’s acquaintance, Lord Carnavon (aka George Herbert), who financed the excavation, was the first to succumb to the curse.
 He died of blood poisoning within a month of his visit after accidentally tearing open a mosquito bite, which was never a good idea.
 George Jay Gould, a wealthy American financier and railroad executive fell sick immediately after his visit in 1923; he died of pneumonia a few months later.